The Island

 It was not until that moment that Raymond finally realized that something was truly, horrifically wrong.
 It took only one push, and then it was like the island inhaled, sucking Tina into it.
 Her arm went first, and then her body pivoted and the muck surged over her legs.
 She slid into the mud as slick and quick as a worm.
 The last thing to go was her other hand, and Raymond was frozen in terror as the island slowed to consume her fingers one at a time, until she was gone.

 Raymond understood it then, because he too was a ravenous thing with unholy tastes.
-That this was no island but a living creature with thick legs sunk into the ground and endless muddy mouths.
-Raymond knew he’d fed Tina to it, and the others, and he knew it was still hungry.
+That this was no island but a living creature with thick legs sunk into the ground and endless muddy mouths, that the lake hadn’t fallen.
+That the island had simply stood up.
+And it was still hungry.